ura-design-system/isomerpages-boa/resources/news/_posts/2021-03-10-Boa-Webinar-Series-Wu-Huei-Siang.md

 Under his lead, WASAA Architects & Associates as a boutique practice has gone on to materialize projects such as pedagogical landscapes, landed houses, creative showcases and conservation shophouses, etc. The upcoming projects include a skate park in Jurong Lake Gardens, urban rooftop farm nestled in the heartlands, and a luxury villa in Indonesia.

-Registered architects who are interested to sign up for the webinar are required to complete the [online registration form](https://forms.gle/pEFXEtFY8LUEFjSK6)
+Registered architects and members of the public who are interested to sign up for the webinar are required to complete the [online registration form](https://forms.gle/pEFXEtFY8LUEFjSK6)

 **Notes:**
 * The webinar is complimentary for all BOA registered architects and members of the public.